-1 A Complainant may decline to respond to communications from the Title IX Office staff by either explicitly stating that they do not want
+1 A Complainant may decline to respond to communications from the Title IX Office staff by either explicitly stating that they do not want to respond, by not responding to communications, or by otherwise not participating in the process.

 If a Formal Complaint has been filed and Limited Action is later taken, the Formal Complaint will be dismissed.
 If the decision is made to take Limited Action, the University may take action to end any inappropriate conduct, prevent its recurrence, and remediate its effects.
 Steps taken by the University may include offering supportive measures to both parties, providing targeted training/prevention programming, and/or imposing other non-punitive remedies as appropriate.